 OCCUPANCY REVIEW CURRENT RULES a.
-The following reference materials can be used by applicants and residents to obtain information about the rules of occupancy of public housing: The PHA-resident lease The PHA's Admissions and Continued Occupancy Policy (ACOP) PHA briefing seminars or written materials Other source (list): House Rules and Schedule of Charges that are attached to the Public Housing Lease, Chatham Square, BWR, Alexandria Crossing, and Old Town Commons Apartments lease rider. b.
-Residents must notify the PHA of changes in family composition as follows: ☐ At an annual reexamination and lease renewal ☐ Any time family composition changes ☐ Other (list): Any time family income changes.
+The following reference materials can be used by applicants and residents to obtain information about the rules of occupancy of public housing: The PHA-resident lease The PHA's Admissions and Continued Occupancy Policy (ACOP) PHA briefing seminars or written materials Other source (list): House Rules and Schedule of Charges that are attached to the Public Housing Lease, Chatham Square, BWR, Alexandria Crossing and Old Town Commons Apartments lease rider. b.
+Residents must notify the PHA of changes in family composition as follows: At an annual reexamination and lease renewal Any time family composition changes Other (list): Any time family income changes.
 DECONCENTRATION AND INCOME MIXING a.
 Yes No: Did the PHA's analysis of its family (general occupancy) developments to determine concentrations of poverty indicate the need for measures to promote deconcentration of poverty or income mixing? b.
-Yes 🗌 No: Did the PHA adopt any changes to its admissions policies based on the results of the required analysis of the need to promote deconcentration of poverty or to assure income mixing? c.
-If the answer to (b) was yes, what changes were adopted? (select all that apply) Adoption of site-based waiting lists If selected, list targeted developments below: Chatham Square, Braddock/Whiting/Reynolds (BWR), Alexandria Crossing (G. Park/O. Dominion), Old Town Commons.
-Employing waiting list "skipping" to achieve deconcentration of poverty or income mixing goals at targeted developments If selected, list targeted developments below: Chatham Square, Braddock/Whiting/Reynolds (BWR), Alexandria Crossing (Glebe Park/Old Dominion), Old Town Commons.
-Employing new admission preferences at targeted developments If selected, list targeted developments below: Chatham Square, Braddock/Whiting/Reynolds (BWR), Alexandria Crossing (Glebe Park/Old Dominion), Old Town Commons. d.
-Yes No: Did the PHA adopt any changes to other policies based on the results of the required analysis of the need for deconcentration of poverty and income mixing?
-6.1 e.
+Yes 🔲 No: Did the PHA adopt any changes to its admissions policies based on the results of the required analysis of the need to promote deconcentration of poverty or to assure income mixing? c.
+If the answer to (b) was yes, what changes were adopted? (select all that apply) Adoption of site-based waiting lists If selected, list targeted developments below: Chatham Square/Braddock/Whiting/Reynolds (BWR), Alexandria Crossing (G. Park/O. Dominion), Old Town Commons (J. Bland).
+Employing waiting list "skipping" to achieve deconcentration of poverty or income mixing goals at targeted developments If selected, list targeted developments below: Chatham Square/Braddock/Whiting/Reynolds (BWR), Alexandria Crossing (Glebe Park/Old Dominion), Old Town Commons (J. Bland).
+Employing new admission preferences at targeted developments If selected, list targeted developments below: .
+1 Chatham Square/Braddock/Whiting/Reynolds (BWR), Alexandria Crossing (Glebe Park/Old Dominion), Old Town Commons (J. Bland).
+6.1 d. 🖾 Yes 🔲 No: Did the PHA adopt any changes to other policies based on the results of the required analysis of the need for deconcentration of poverty and income mixing? e.
 If the answer to (d) were yes, how would you describe these changes? (select all that apply) Actions to improve the marketability of certain developments Adoption or adjustment of ceiling rents for certain developments f.
 Based on the results of the required analysis, in which developments will the PHA make special efforts to attract or retain higher-income families?
-(Select all that apply) g.
+(Select all that apply) List (any applicable) developments below: Chatham Square/Braddock/Whiting/Reynolds (BWR), Alexandria Crossing (Glebe Park/Old Dominion), Old Town Commons (J Bland). g.
 Based on the results of the required analysis, in which developments will the PHA make special efforts to assure access for lower-income families?
 (Select all that apply) Not applicable: results of analysis did not indicate a need for such efforts